tink-ab/tink-money-manager-android/README.md

 ```
 `[1]` Tink PFM SDK needs a valid access token for a specific user to function correctly.
 Since Tink PFM SDK does not handle any type of authentication, this needs to be done by your backend.
 See [this link](https://docs.tink.com/api/#oauth) for more info on how this is done.

-_Note: All data and connections are scoped to the lifecycle of the `FinanceOverviewFragment`.
-That means after it is destroyed all cached content will be garbage collected.
+_Note: All data and connections are scoped to the lifecycle of the `FinanceOverviewFragment`, i.e. after it is destroyed, all cached content will be garbage collected.
 That means it is important to not leak a reference to the fragment so no sensitive user data is retained in memory after usage._

 ## Refreshing access tokens
 User access tokens expire after a set amount of time.
 You can keep your user logged in by exchanging your a refresh token for a new access token [(see Tink docs)](https://docs.tink.com/api/#get-an-authorization-token) and passing it to the Tink Sdk.
 This will overwrite the token that the fragment was initialzed with.
 If needed you can also refresh the statistics and latest transactions: